Old Town Hall (Szczecin): History

 The Gothic town hall was erected in the 15th century at the corner of the Hay Market Square.
 It was built in place of a wooden building from the 13th century, which housed the city council, courtroom, trade hall, and a jail.

 In 1570, from 5 to 13 December, the town hall housed the peace talks between Denmark and Sweden, which led to the signing of the Treaty of Stettin, ending the Northern Seven Years' War.

-The building was heavly damaged in the sieges in 1659 and 1677, during the Northern War and Scanian War, and rebuilt afterwards, in the Baroque style.
+The building was heavily damaged in the sieges in 1659 and 1677, during the Northern War and Scanian War, and rebuilt afterwards, in the Baroque style.

 It remained the seat of the municipal government until 1879, when it moved to the Red Town Hall.
 It was destroyed in 1944 during the aerial bombings during the Second World War.

 It was rebuilt between 1972 and 1975, as the building of the Szczecin History Museum, a branch of the Szczecin National Museum.
 It was mostly restored in the Gothic style, with one side of its façade retaining the Baroque ornamentation.